 A healthcare dashboard is a modern analytics tool to monitor healthcare KPIs in a dynamic and interactive way.
 A common example is a hospital KPI dashboard, that enables healthcare professionals to access important patient statistics in real-time to increase the overall hospital performance and patient satisfaction.

-Let's take a look at these 3 healthcare dashboard examples: Hospital KPI Dashboard - Patient Satisfaction Dashboard - Hospital Performance Dashboard.
+Hospital KPI Dashboard - Patient Satisfaction Dashboard - Hospital Performance Dashboard - Patient Dashboard

 This hospital KPI dashboard will give you the big picture you need when running such a complex facility.
 Giving you the principal metrics on the major category you need, you can track the patients your hospital welcomed over a certain period of time, how much their treatments cost or how long they had to wait in the emergency room before seeing a doctor.
 This dashboard also breaks down for you the trends of incoming and outcoming patients per division, from surgery to cardiology, and how long it took them to see a specialist of the respective category.

-The healthcare dashboard example provided above aims at giving top management a holistic view of the data with global insights on how the facility is working, so as to enhance their decision-making process.
-They can for instance see the Total Number of Patients they admit and how many have been discharged.
-How much the Treatments administered cost on average for each patient they took in charge, a global metric important for the finances and the sustainability of the hospital.
-The aim might be to reduce these costs if they are overwhelming for the general finances of the hospital, but it should maintain at the same time the quality of service delivered: this is why that metric should be evaluated in it context and broken down into different categories (divisions, types of treatments, age of patients, etc).
+The healthcare dashboard example provided above aims at giving top management a holistic view of analytics data with global insights on how the facility is working, so as to enhance their decision-making process.
+They can for instance see the total number of patients they admit and how many have been discharged.
+How much the treatments administered cost on average for each patient they took in charge, a global metric important for the finances, and the sustainability of the hospital.
+The aim might be to reduce these costs if they are overwhelming for the general finances of the hospital, but it should maintain at the same time the quality of service delivered: this is why that metric should be evaluated in its context and broken down into different categories (divisions, types of treatments, age of patients, etc.).

-The goal is mainly to decrease the average ER (Emergency Room) wait time, an important metric when it comes to the patient’s experience and the Patient’s Satisfaction.
-We can see on this healthcare dashboard the Average Waiting Time broken down by division, which can help spot out which units are facing issues: patients waiting to see a specialist for too long might translate a lack of training for the staff. or an understaffing unit that needs more nurses and doctors.
+The goal is mainly to decrease the average ER (emergency room) wait time, an important metric when it comes to the patient’s experience and the patient’s satisfaction.
+We can see on this healthcare dashboard the average waiting time broken down by division, which can help spot out which units are facing issues: patients waiting to see a specialist for too long might translate a lack of training for the staff. or an understaffing unit that needs more nurses and doctors.
 This might also show a lack of equipment that needs to be addressed.
-You may also measure that KPI according to the hours of the day or days of the week, so as to allocate staff more efficiently, accordingly to the needs.
+You may also measure that KPI according to the hours of the day or days of the week, so as to allocate staff more efficiently, according to the needs.

-The use of this type of healthcare dashboard can be an asset, especially in the communication with your patients.
-Healthcare is a very specific industry because it is exposed to a lot of human subjectivity and it deals with high stakes, the health and life of people.
-Communication and understanding is often cited as an important aspect in the doctor-patient relationship, this is why such dashboard can benefit your services a lot.
+The use of this type of healthcare dashboard can be an asset, especially in communication with your patients.
+Healthcare is a very specific industry because it is exposed to a lot of human subjectivity and it deals with high stakes, the health, and life of people.
+Communication and understanding are often cited as an important aspect in the doctor-patient relationship, this is why such a dashboard can benefit your services a lot.
 Patients like good quality of care, which requires their feedback.

-Tracking specific metrics on top of patients’ feedback will also help you increase your Patient Satisfaction score.
-The Average Waiting Times are easy to measure and, as we have seen for the first dashboard above, they can indicate other flaws in the management of your healthcare facility.
-These waiting times can measure the amount of time necessary before seeing a specific doctor, before arriving in a bed, or before getting a treatment.
-By evaluating these KPIs, you will know the average wait times at the different times of the day and for the different divisions: such insight will enable you set a target time you would like to reach, to avoid infinite queues for your patients and a more efficient care.
+Tracking with the help of a modern dashboard creator specific metrics on top of patients’ feedback will also help you increase your patient satisfaction score.
+The average waiting times are easy to measure and, as we have seen for the first hospital dashboard above, they can indicate other flaws in the management of your healthcare facility.
+These waiting times can measure the amount of time necessary before seeing a specific doctor, before arriving in a bed, or before getting treatment.
+By evaluating these KPIs, you will know the average wait times at the different times of the day and for the different divisions: such insight will enable you to set a target time you would like to reach, to avoid infinite queues for your patients and more efficient care.

-To help you leverage your information in a complex hospital data environment, clean and efficient dashboards are key.
-This is why datapine’s business intelligence software is a great partner in your project, simplifying your data visualisation for a better measure of performance.
+To help you leverage your information in a complex hospital data environment, efficient hospital dashboards are key.
+This is why datapine’s online BI software is a great partner in your project, simplifying your data visualisation for a better measure of performance.
 This performance embraces all the aspects we have seen above: patient satisfaction, financial management of treatments, and patients’ attendance.

-The first KPI to evaluate is the Average Length of Stay of a patient.
+The first KPI to evaluate is the average length of stay of a patient.
 This metric will directly impact the costs as well as the workload of your staff.
-It will also vary greatly according to the kind of stay, as an appendix operation may take longer than a couple of stiches.
-It is therefore recommended to have a further evaluation of this figure in its context, to spot out any emerging problem.
+It will also vary greatly according to the kind of stay, as an appendix operation may take longer than a couple of stitches.
+It is therefore recommended to have further evaluation of this figure in its context, to spot out any emerging problem.

-Another crucial metric of this healthcare dashboard template to measure, that can have serious consequences and directly impact your reputation, is the Readmission Rate.
-This metric is calculated dividing the number of readmissions by the total of admissions.
-Readmission rates are a token of quality of care provided in your facilities, and should remain as low as possible: no one likes to go back to hospital after discharge.
+Another crucial metric of this healthcare dashboard template to measure, which can have serious consequences and directly impact your reputation, is the readmission rate.
+This metric is calculated by dividing the number of readmissions by the total of admissions.
+Readmission rates are a token of quality of care provided in your facilities, and should remain as low as possible: no one likes to go back to the hospital after discharge.
 Avoiding readmissions will also help you in cost control and decrease unnecessary expenses.
-Another KPI related to your patient safety are the HAI (Hospital Acquired Infections).
-This is an important metric that if not monitored will not only increase workload for your staff, increase costs but also harm your reputation as the quality of care delivered by your facility depends on it.
+Another KPI related to your patient safety is the HAI (hospital-acquired infections).
+This is an important metric that if not monitored will not only increase the workload for your staff, increase costs but also harm your reputation as the quality of care delivered by your facility depends on it.
 Tracking this KPI correctly will help you identify at which part of the care process the incidents happen and adjust your standards accordingly.

-The example dashboard further provides you with information related to the patient and staff management: the Nurse-to-Patient Ratio indicates how many nurses are available per patient.
+The medical dashboard further provides you with information related to the patient and staff management: the nurse-to-patient ratio indicates how many nurses are available per patient.
 This metric will indicate if your facility is overstaffed or understaffed.
-Once again, it is interesting to measure it not only globally, but at a unit level: trauma, ER, surgical rooms, rehabilitation or nursery, and see which ones needs to be readjust.
+Once again, it is interesting to measure it not only globally, but at a unit level: trauma, ER, surgical rooms, rehabilitation, or nursery, and see which ones need to be readjusted.
 Likely, day or night shifts can be assessed and adapted accordingly.

 Setup only takes one minute.
 No credit card required!